ccubed/AngelBot/docs/source/XIVDB.rst

     Return the recipe for thing.
 Name is the thing you want to make.
 ID, if you have it, is the Numeric ID assigned by XIVDB.
 This is a utility function.
 It's equivalent to $recipe.

     Example: Maple Clogs

-wdif [name or id]
-    Where do I find thing.
-Name is what you want to find.
-ID, if you have it, is the Numeric ID assigned by XIVDB.
-This will tell you all the ways you can find thing.

-    Example: Curtana